 Usually the first health professional you’ll see when you come to KYS, our team of Registered Nurses are vastly experienced and can help you with all general medical conditions, as well as sexual health or mental health concerns.
 If there’s something they can’t help you with, they’ll find out who can.

-The Mental Health team comprises qualified and experienced mental health nurses, clinical psychologists and counsellors offering counselling for mild to moderate mental health issues including depression, anxiety, alcohol and drug addiction, anger management, grief and loss.
+The Mental Health team comprises qualified and experienced mental health clinicians, psychologists and counsellors offering therapy for mild to moderate mental health issues including depression, anxiety, alcohol and drug addiction, anger management, grief and loss.
 We have a holistic approach that effectively supports young people to flourish.